RBerga06/super-tic-tac-toe/README.md

-# super-tic-tac-toe
+# Super Tic Tac Toe Strategies

-Super Tic Tac Toe
+For the rules, see [Vsauce's YouTube Short](https://youtube.com/shorts/_Na3a1ZrX7c).